For a list of Rhode Island economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide.

 - Improved business practices that implement strategies to grow business and create operational efficiencies.

 Vouchers must be redeemed within 12 months of receipt.
 No more than two vouchers may be awarded within a 12-month period.
 Knowledge providers are limited to a 25% indirect cost charge.
 All small businesses must be located and conducting business in the state of Rhode Island, and at least fewer than 500 employees must be located in the state of Rhode Island.
+Manufacturers need not partner with a knowledge partner and can perform R&D in house.

 Qualified Jobs Incentive: Provides businesses with a base tax credit for creating a minimum number of new jobs in Rhode Island or growing an in-state workforce by a specific percentage.
 The base tax credit is up to $2,500/new full-time job, with a bonus up to $7,500/job if certain criteria (targeted industry, hope community, etc.) are met.